A rich, buttery and velvety red sauce recipe that will transform the way you enjoy your meat!

 red-wine-beets-1

-This red wine sauce will keep in the fridge for about a week or you can freeze it and it will be good for a month.
-For a complete French dinner, serve steak with this sauce and a side of glazed carrots, Julia Child’s creamed spinach, sauteed mushrooms or a frisee salad.
+This red wine sauce will keep in the fridge for about 3 weeks, or it can be frozen for up to 6 weeks.
+For a complete French dinner, serve steak with this sauce with a side of creamed spinach, sauteed mushrooms or an endive salad.
 Bon appetit!

 steak-and-wine